AI-generated

 Arguments of the Petitioners

-• Even if Article 739 of the Civil Code applies, the declaration of nullity of the devise can only be made by a proper court in a separate, specific action brought by the legal wife for that exact purpose, not during probate proceedings.
+• Even if Art.
+739 of the Civil Code applies, a declaration of nullity requires a separate action brought specifically by the legal spouse for that purpose.

 Arguments of the Respondents